Short on time? Then the key things to know are:

 Does colostrum harvesting induce labour?

-How to express colostrum milk
+How to collect colostrum before birth

 It’s important to be gentle and be patient.
 This is a new skill and will take practice, but becomes quicker and easier with time.
 You should also be in a relaxed state.
 Practicing in the bath or shower can be helpful.